Social Media Etiquette for Business: Do's & Don'ts

 Remember Old Friends

-A social media campaign is all about building trust and relationships.
+Social media campaigns are all about building trust and relationships.
 That means that you need to work to maintain old customers as well as gain new ones.
-Don't obsess over your follower and fan count's growth rate at the expense of paying attention to the people who have been with you since the start.
+Don't obsess over your followers and fan count's growth rate at the expense of paying attention to the people who have been with you since the start.

 For more information about Social Media and digital marketing, feel free to contact us.